 *15 My favorite is a lecture given by a physics professor, Steven Jones.
 Jones was a tenured, admired physics professor at Brigham Young University.
 Jones is a devout and conservative Christian and Mormon.
 He voted for Bush.
 But his physics students asked him to explain the collapse of the buildings at the World Trade Center, particularly building 7.
 He enthusiastically approached the question as a teachable moment.
-At first he approached the question as one of basic physics: “Can the heat from jet fuel and office supplies explain the collapse of a steel structure?”
+At first, he approached the question as one of basic physics: “Can the heat from jet fuel and office supplies explain the collapse of a steel structure?”
 He concluded, with enormous anguish, that it cannot.
 He was tortured by the implications for many months.
 And then he woke up one morning and remembered that he was a leading expert, on a world-class level, at chemical analysis.
 (The first time I googled his name, his published papers on his techniques for determining the chemical content of crystalline structures is what came up first.)
 And, having determined that the official story of airplanes and jet fuel could not account for the collapse of the buildings, he determined to use his expertise to analyze samples of dust from the World Trade Center to search for evidence of what did, in fact, bring down the buildings.
-He found abundant of evidence (metallic microspheres) of steel having been evaporated (such tiny microspheres are created when steel is evaporated) and also abundant samples of the military grade demolition explosive, thermate, including the wrappers for the explosive.
+He found abundant of evidence (metallic microspheres) of steel having been evaporated (such tiny microspheres are created when steel is evaporated) and also abundant samples of the military grade demolition explosive, thermite, including the wrappers for the explosive.
 Thermate is virtually the only way that steel can be heated to sufficiently high temperatures that it evaporates.
-But I have several other DVD’s besides the one by Professor Jones.
-All of this information, including the videos, are available online.
+But I have several other

 The shooters of John Lennon, George Wallace, and Ronald Reagan fit similar profiles, but their cases have not been so carefully investigated.